 And, how do I tell the difference???
-To me, it’s the same thing.
-Kind of 2 different techniques that give you basically the same end result.
+Honestly, to me, it’s the kind of the same thing.
+2 different painting techniques that give you basically the same end result.
 Today, I’ll show you how I “dry brushed” this plant stand to achieve a “looks like I washed it in white paint” look.

 I wish I would have thought to take a before, before picture.
 A “before I painted this at all picture” that is.
-I painted it what I thought would be a fun, pop of color on a vintage piece.
+I painted it this fun blue.
+A cool pop of color on a vintage piece.
 When I was done, I thought it looked too pop of colorish.
 By the way, don’t you LOVE fall?
 I love my yard this time of year!

 I was happy to see that I had some white paint that I hadn’t taken to the mill.
-This is my very favorite paint.
+This is my very favorite paint right now.
 Rustoleum Ultra Cover.
 It’s $8 folks and works on anything.
 Also, you can buy it just about anywhere.
-Don’t you love that leaf that landed next to the can, too?
+Check out the fall leaf that landed next to the can.

-But I digress again.
-(You’re getting a little glimpse into my brain today).
+Gosh, I’m easily distracted today!
+(You’re getting a little glimpse into my brain).
 You want to dip your brush into the paint, and then basically wipe it back off again.
-Hence, a (almost) dry brush
+Hence, an (almost) dry brush

 Start out lightly, and see what you think.
 You can add paint wherever you want to get the effect you want. (did I use the right effect?? effect/affect was always confusing to me)

 Can you see what I see now?
-I know it was hard to tell the difference in the initial Before & After picture.
+I know it was hard to tell the difference between the initial Before & After pictures.
 The white paint is really toning down the bright teal, but it still looks teal.
 Which is good, this is what I was going for.
 Oh, and there’s that awesome leaf again

 So now, I’m pretty happy with how this is looking.
-See how the detailing is really showing up?
-I love the way the original dark wood color is also coming through.
-I want this look (I’m not taking a chance on the effect/affect word again) for the entire piece now.
+The detailing is really showing up.
+I also love the way the original dark wood color is also coming through.
+This is my desired look (I’m not taking a chance on the effect/affect word again) for the entire piece now.

-I love these large sanding blocks.
+No painting project is complete without a sanding block.
 You can tell how well-loved this one is.
 They are super easy to work with and you can buy them anywhere that sells paint usually.
-This one is a “fine grit”.
+This one is a “fine grit” block.
 Just take the block in your hand and treat it like a washcloth.
 That’s right, just act like you are giving your furniture a good scrub down.